meshonline/Surface-Heat-Diffuse-Skinning/README.md

 # License

-This project is completely free and open source under the very permissive MIT license.
-No strings attached, no royalties, nothing.

-Everyone can freely modify the source code, or uses the modified source code in their own projects for FREE.

 The MIT License (MIT)

+The project has been released under the very permissive MIT license.

+Everyone can freely modify the source code and use the source code in their own projects.

+Any improvements are welcome.